Explore DASH Eating Plan

 For more information about maintaining a healthy weight or losing weight, go to the Health Topics Overweight and Obesity article.

 Physical activity also is an important part of a heart healthy lifestyle.
-You can gain health benefits from as little as 60 minutes of moderate-intensity aerobic activity per week.
+You can benefit from as little as 60 minutes of moderate-intensity aerobic activity per week.
 Walking is an excellent heart healthy activity.
 The more active you are, the more you'll benefit.

 To get started and stay active, make physical activity part of your daily routine, keep track of your progress, and be active and safe.